flotiq/flotiq-docs/docs/Universe/n8n.md

 You have the option to rename the credentials to something more descriptive by clicking on the credential modal header.

 ![](images/n8n/credential_modal_header.png){: .center .width75 .border}

+!!! note
+    You can add multiple header authentication credentials for different Content Objects or use a global read-write API key and apply a single header authentication credential for every request.

 ## Integration